 state.globals.
 However, this can become obnoxious with large amounts of interesting data, doesn't work at all for merging states, and isn't very object-oriented.

 angr.SimStatePlugin.
-Once you've read this document, you can use the API reference for this class (TODO update this link when the class is actually part of the docs????) to quickly review the semantics of all the interfaces you should implement.
+Once you've read this document, you can use the API reference for this class to quickly review the semantics of all the interfaces you should implement.

 copy: it should be annotated with the

-set_state method.
-You can override this state if you need to do things like propogate the state to subcomponents or extract architectural information.
+set_statemethod.
+You can override this state if you need to do things like propagate the state to subcomponents or extract architectural information.

 self.state!
 That's what the super